Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 How We Tested It

-We rotated these nine smart mattresses through real bedrooms, kept the bedding setup as consistent as possible, and logged nightly notes using the same framework from How We Test Mattresses, with close attention to support, cooling, pressure relief, and firmness.
-For motion isolation and responsiveness, we used repeatable partner-movement drills, weighted-drop checks, and simple get-in/get-out timing.
-We judged edge support by sitting on the perimeter and by sleeping on the outer third of the bed.
-Durability scores came from overall build feel, system complexity, and how stable each mattress felt after repeated adjustments.
+We rotated these five smart mattresses through real bedrooms, kept sheets and room conditions as consistent as practical, and logged nightly notes using the same framework from How We Test Mattresses.
+We rated support, cooling, pressure relief, and firmness across normal sleep positions.
+Repeatable partner-movement drills, weighted-drop checks, and timed position changes informed our motion-isolation and responsiveness scores.
+For edge support, we sat on the perimeter and slept on the outer third.
+Durability scores reflect materials, system complexity, and stability after repeated adjustments.

 Smart Mattress: Our Testing Experience